gregorwolf/SAP-NPM-API-collection/apis/mdk-tools/README.md

         mdk deploy --target mobile --name "com.mdk.myapp" --project /path/to/Your-MDK-metadata-project --showqr
         ```

-        If your Mobile Services is Preview version, you can add *--preview* option.
-        ```bash
-        mdk deploy --target mobile --name "com.mdk.myapp" --preview
-        ```
     - Deploy to HTML5 repository on Cloud Foundry to run it as web application

         It bundles MDK metadata project, builds it to MTA project and deploys to HTML5 repository.